sofiane-abou-abderrahim/react-food-order/README.md

 1. add a new `Meals.jsx` component
 2. send a GET HTTP request to the dummy backend from inside `Meals.jsx`
 3. output the meals items (just the names for now) from inside `App.jsx`

+# 3. Adding a "MealItem" Component

+1. add a `MealItem.jsx` file
+2. output the `<MealItem>` component in `Meals.jsx`
+3. prepend the image source data in `MealItem.jsx` to load the images from the backend